Setting the Record Straight:What Music Therapy Is... and Is Not

 An assessment session is the required first step.
 In this session, the therapist will engage the client in a variety of music experiences to assess engagement, areas of strength, and areas of need.
 The therapist will also speak with the client and parent/guardian (when applicable) to develop a sense of the client’s history and what they want to accomplish in music therapy.
 After the assessment, the therapist will create a formal report indicating observations, whether of not music therapy is indicated, recommended length of sessions, and goals/objectives to address.

 How long does it last?

 Individuals are generally seen once a week for 30-60 minutes, dependent upon need and availability.
+30-minute sessions are typically reserved for adapted instrument lessons.
 Sessions are planned in monthly segments.
 Progress is evaluated and treatment may last from several weeks to several years.
-No long term contracts are required and clients may choose to discontinue at the end of any month.
+No long-term contracts are required and clients may choose to discontinue at the end of any month.
 For therapeutic purposes, two weeks notice is requested.

 How much does it cost?